Java Syntax and Basic Structure

 3.3 Java Syntax Rules

-File name must match the class name (for public class)
+• File name must match the public class name

 3.4 Java Comments